spatie/php-structure-discoverer/README.md

 #### DiscoveredInterface

 Represents a class, the `$extends` property addresses the direct extends of the interface.
-The `$extendsChain` property contain all extends for the full inheritance chain.
+The `$extendsChain` property contains all extends for the whole inheritance chain.

 ```php
 class DiscoveredInterface extends DiscoveredStructure